StanfordASL/stochastic-prog/README.md

 # Sample Average Approximation for Stochastic Programming with Equality Constraints

 ## About
-Code to reproduce the stochastic Mars entry, descent, and landing (EDL) experiment in our paper about sampling-based stochastic programming (T. Lew, R. Bonalli, M. Pavone, "Sample Average Approximation for Stochastic Programming with Equality Constraints", available at [https://arxiv.org/abs/2112.05745](https://arxiv.org/abs/2206.09963), 2022).
+Code to reproduce numerical results in our paper about sampling-based stochastic programming (T. Lew, R. Bonalli, M. Pavone, "Sample Average Approximation for Stochastic Programming with Equality Constraints", available at [https://arxiv.org/abs/2112.05745](https://arxiv.org/abs/2206.09963), 2023).
 <p align="center">
   <img src="figures/mars_descent.png" width="70%"/>
   <br /><em>Mars rocket-powered descent results.
 Trajectory obtained with a baseline that does not consider uncertainty (top-left) and by solving a stochastic optimal control problem approximated with samples (bottom-left).
-Right: horizontal and vertical positions at the final time from Monte-Carlo simulations of the system with the controls from the deterministic baseline and from the stochastic algorithm.</em>
+Right: horizontal and vertical positions at the final time from Monte-Carlo simulations of the system.</em>
 </p>
 In this work, we apply the sample average approximation (SAA) to general stochastic programs
 <p align="left">